databricks/genai-cookbook/genai_cookbook/nbs/4-evaluation-metrics.md

 ### Metric overview

-Below is a summary of the metrics that Databricks recommends for measuring the quality, cost, and latency of your RAG application.
+Below is a summary of the metrics that Databricks recommends for measuring the quality, cost, and latency of your Agent application.
 These metrics are implemented in [Mosaic AI Agent Evaluation](https://docs.databricks.com/generative-ai/agent-evaluation/index.html).

 <table class="table">
 <thead>